How to become a GP in Australia?

 • Undertake 1-2 training as a resident before entering a specialist training program

 • Obtain a GP fellowship.
 To become a fellow of the Royal Australian College of General Practitioners (RACGP).
-You can choose to include rural practice training in your program, however, this will include a further year of training.
+You can choose to include rural practice training in your program.
+However, this will consist of a further year of training.

 Is it hard to become a GP in Australia?

-Becoming a GP is a long road that includes obtaining your medical degree, completing residency training, and then your fellowship, but at the end of it, you will find yourself with an extremely rewarding career with many great job opportunities across Australia.
+Becoming a GP is a long road that includes obtaining your medical degree, completing residency training, and then your fellowship.
+Still, at the end of it, you will find yourself with a gratifying career with many great job opportunities across Australia.

 Are GPs in demand in Australia?

-Yes, General Practice is one of the most in-demand specialties across Australia.
+Yes, General Practice is one of Australia's most in-demand specialties.
 Practices and clinics are seeking GPs not only in the metro areas but also to work in regional, rural, and remote areas of Australia.
-Some people in some of these regions currently do not have access to the health and medical services they need.
+Some people in some of these regions currently need access to the health and medical services they need.
 Filling these roles means you will be helping where you are much in need.

 How much do GPs earn in Australia?

-GPs with Fellowship recognized by RACGP (Royal Australian College of General Practitioners) with no restrictions can expect to earn around $150 per hour or 70% of the billings, whichever is greater.
+GPs with Fellowship recognised by RACGP (Royal Australian College of General Practitioners) with no restrictions can expect to earn around $100 - $150 per hour or 70% of the billings, whichever is greater.

-Often in permanent roles, you’ll receive a guaranteed amount per hour (around $150) for the first three to four months.
+In permanent roles, you’ll often receive a guaranteed amount per hour (around $150) for the first three to four months.
 After this, you’ll receive the hourly rate or a percentage of the billings, whichever is greater.

 GPs can increase their earnings by taking on locum work or working in rural or remote areas.
-Locum GPs in Australia are earning between $2000 - $3000 a day.
+Rural hospital GPs can expect an average annual salary of between AUD$150,000 - $350,000+ due to the high demand of these roles.
+Rural hospital GP locums can earn between AUD$1,800 - $3,000 per day.

 Medrecruit Editorial Team